etejedaw/caredotcom-fondecyt-node/README.md

-# Proyecto de extracción de datos para proyecto FONDECYT
+# Software de extracción de datos para proyecto FONDECYT

 ## From automation to home production via the gig economy: a novel gender-based análisis